-Professor Greet is Associate Professor of Art History and affiliated faculty in Latin American Studies, Cultural Studies, and Honors.
+Professor Greet is Associate Professor of Art History and affiliated faculty in Latin American Studies, Cultural Studies, Honors, and Women's Studies.
+She is also president of the Association for Latin American Art.
 She received her Ph.D. in Modern Latin American art from the Institute of Fine Arts, New York University in 2004.
-Her book, Beyond National Identity: Pictorial Indigenism as a Modernist Strategy in Andean Art, 1920-1960, came out with Penn State University Press’s Refiguring Modernism Series in 2009, and was funded by a Getty Foundation publication grant.
-In 2008-2009 she received a research fellowship from The Phillips Collection in Washington, DC, to begin work on a new book on Latin American artists in Paris between the two world wars.
-She received a National Endowment for the Humanities Fellowship for the 2012-2013 academic year to support the writing of the manuscript.
-Prior to coming to George Mason she worked in various capacities for El Museo del Barrio, the Americas Society, the Metropolitan Museum of Art and the College Art Association and taught at the Fashion Institute of Technology, Pratt Institute, Baruch College, Hunter College and the School for Visual Arts in New York City.
+Her monograph, Transatlantic Encounters: Latin American Artists in Paris between the Wars, 1918-1939, is forthcoming with Yale University Press.
+To support the research and writing of this manuscript she received a research fellowship from The Phillips Collection in Washington, DC, as well as a National Endowment for the Humanities Fellowship.
+She is also curating a major traveling exhibition on the topic with the American Federation of Arts (2019).
+Her first book, Beyond National Identity: Pictorial Indigenism as a Modernist Strategy in Andean Art, 1920-1960, came out with Penn State University Press’s Refiguring Modernism Series in 2009, and was funded by a Getty Foundation publication grant.
+Her new research project picks up where this book left off and focuses on the emergence of abstraction in the Andes.
+Prior to coming to George Mason she worked in various capacities for El Museo del Barrio, the Metropolitan Museum of Art and the College Art Association and taught at the Fashion Institute of Technology, Pratt Institute, Baruch College, Hunter College and the School for Visual Arts in New York City.
 She has lectured on Mexican muralism, Latin American women artists, the Ecuadorian vanguard, colonial Peruvian art, and Latin American artists in Paris.

 Beyond National Identity: Pictorial Indigenism as a Modernist Strategy in Andean Art, 1920-1960, “Refiguring Modernism: Arts, Literatures and Sciences” series, Penn State University Press, 2009.